facebook/docusaurus/docs/guides-navigation.md

 ],
 ```

-## External links in nav bar
+A label called `Help` will be added to the site navigation bar and when you click on it at the top of your site, the content from the `help.js` page will be shown.

+### Adding External Links

-Custom links can be added to the nav bar with the following entry in `siteConfig.js`:
+Custom links can be added to the site navigation bar with the following entry in `siteConfig.js`:

 ```
 headerLinks: [